-C_EE 211 IT ESSENTIALS (2 CEUs)
+C EE 211 IT ESSENTIALS (2 CEUs)

 IT Essentials I present an in-depth exposure to computer hardware and operating systems.
 Students learn the functionality of hardware and software components as well as suggested best practices in maintenance, and safety issues.
 Through hands-on activities and labs, student learn how to assemble and configure a computer, students will install the motherboard, floppy, and hard drives, CD-ROM, and video cards.
-Students will install operating systems and software and software problems.
+Students will install operating systems and software, and troubleshoot hardware and software problems.